-Need of tableau reports on the web:
+The need for tableau reports on the web:

 Tableau lets people across your organization to communicate and understand the data in a whole new interactive way, at the same time continuing with the existing license and security framework available to you.

-Many people might not be comfortable in reporting and making correct decisions while accessing for information on a particular website.
+Many people might not be comfortable in reporting and making correct decisions while accessing the information on a particular website.
 They might get drifted easily which in turn makes their whole work look less efficient.

-Whereas embedding tableau in a particular web portal , makes it even more interesting and appealing to the users wanting them to access more data and information for their needs
+Whereas embedding tableau in a particular web portal makes it even more interesting and appealing to the users wanting them to access more data and information for their needs

 Embedding dashboard can be achieved by using any of the below methods: